danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/EventHandler/Pinned/PinnedPrivateMessages.md

 > Author: Daniil Gentili <daniil@daniil.it>

-Some messages were pinned in a private chat
+Some messages were pinned in a private chat.